 Zero Parades for Dead Spies

 Zero Parades for Dead Spies is ZA/UM’s first game since their 2019 mega-success Disco Elysium and its massive 2021 update, Disco Elysium – The Final Cut (which was my personal Game of the Year).
 Since then, many of the studio’s founders and original creators have left; the controversies have been well-documented.
-I was skeptical coming into this demo, but having played it for an hour on my Steam Deck, it’s clear to me that ZA/UM knew they had something to prove here.
+I was skeptical coming into this demo, but having played it for an hour, it’s clear to me that ZA/UM knew they had something to prove here.

 The vibes, right out of the gate, are awesome.
 I was instantly hooked by a mysterious, dramatic, grainy, black-and-white spy briefing.
 I felt excited by the story of a spy on a redemptive journey to prove herself.
 The gameplay of exploring, gathering clues, and talking to potential leads all felt natural and compelling, albeit familiar.